-Now in her third term in Parliament as MP for Taranaki-King Country, Barbara is National’s spokesperson for Energy & Resources, Rural Communities, Food Safety and associate for Transport.
+Now in her third term in Parliament as MP for Taranaki-King Country, Barbara is National’s spokesperson for Agriculture, Energy & Resources, and Food Safety.

 She splits her time between her electorate, Wellington and other parts of the country, as the demands of her responsibilities require.